huangs0/huangs0/README.md

 |Delete ndoes from graph|delete_nodes()|Delete some nodes from graph (Can delete multiple nodes a time)|
 |Delete edges from graph|delete_edges()|Delete some edges from graph (Can delete multiple edges a time)|

-Please note that these APIs may have different input type, according to different functions they perform, but they have a uniform return type:
+Please note that these APIs may have different input type (please refer to API reference), according to different functions they perform, but they have a uniform return type:
 ```Python
 # If no edge feature is passed in as parameters
 subgraph, subgraph_node_feat, graph, graph_node_feat = initializer_functions(...)